|Light Rail Transit Association

 Construction work near Droylsden Library, took place during May and June 2009, with piling for & building concrete retaining walls to help widen Manchester Road.
 A new footbridge, with ducts for utility diversions, was lifted into place on Sunday 28 June 2009.
 It is now in use.

-This 3.9 kilometre extension from Droylsden starts with the 0.85 kilometre (0.53 mile) street running section along Ashton Road and Droylsden Road to the Audenshaw stop, which will be off–street east of Lumb Lane and south of Droylsden Road in the gyratory road layout.
-It will have an island platform with ramps down to track level pedestrian crossings at both ends.
+Audenshaw stop is off–street east of Lumb Lane and south of Droylsden Road in the gyratory road layout.
+It has an island platform with ramps down to track level pedestrian crossings at both ends.

 After the Audenshaw stop the route is off–street on a reserved alignment along the north side of Manchester Road.
-A number of houses have been cleared and a noise barrier has been built to protect the houses on Windsor Drive.
+A number of houses were cleared and a noise barrier built to protect the houses on Windsor Drive.
 The route crosses Gainsborough Road and passes behind the Snipe Inn.
 It then runs, in a reserved way, just north of Lord Sheldon Way — the Ashton Northern Bypass — for about 600 metres (660 yards)

 Ashton Moss stop is at the eastern end of this section, just before Alexandria Drive.
-It will have an island platform with ramps down to track level pedestrian crossings at both ends.
+It has an island platform with ramps down to track level pedestrian crossings at both ends.
 At this road junction the route crosses over to run in the central reservation towards Ashton town centre.
-It will also have a secure park and ride site.
+It also has a 200 spaces secure park and ride site.

-Ashton West stop will have two side platforms and be in the central reservation of the bypass, just west of the Richmond Road junction.
-It will have ramps from both platforms to a track level pedestrian crossing at the western end of the stop; also from near the platform midpoints there will be ramps towards the eastern end, together with steps, and an eastern track level pedestrian crossing.
-Less than 1 kilometre north of the A635, it will have park and ride spaces.
+Ashton West stop has two side platforms and is in the central reservation of the bypass, just west of the Richmond Street junction.
+It has ramps from both platforms to a track level pedestrian crossing at the western end of the stop; also from near the platform midpoints there will be ramps towards the eastern end, together with steps, and an eastern track level pedestrian crossing.
+Less than 1 kilometre north of the A635, it will share 194 park and ride spaces spaces with users of the Ashton Moss Leisure Park which are free to use for Metrolink passengers.

 The Wellington Road / Cavendish Street road junction has been altered slightly, with the tracks crossing the end of Cavendish Street to run on a reserved way along the south side of Wellington Road.
-Facing and trailing connections just east of Oldham Road will enable trams to arrive at / depart from both platforms of Ashton stop to the west of Oldham Road and a short distance from the bus station.
-This will have an island platform with ramps at both ends to ground/track level.
+Facing and trailing connections just west of Oldham Road will enable trams to arrive at / depart from both platforms of Ashton stop, which is just east of Oldham Road and a short distance from the bus station.
+This has an island platform with ramps at both ends to ground/track level.

 Ashton Line: top of page